 The budget must delineate if utilities are included in the rent total and show calculations.
 Applicants must provide the source of the utility allowance(s) and the amount(s).
 Applicants must use a utility allowance calculation method that has been approved for use by HOME Program Compliance Staff.
-All Applicants are permitted to use the PHA utility allowance for underwriting purposes only.
-The use of PHA utility allowances for ongoing operations is no longer permitted in the HOME Program.
+All Applicants are permitted to use the PHA utility allowance for underwriting purposes.

 The budget must include achievable rent rates, market vacancies, all fees, and debt coverage ratio.

+The applicant will be required to maintain a reserve account with a balance equivalent to six months of rent collected from the proposed development.
+If this reserve account is used to cover expenses for the development, the reserve account must be replenished.
+This reserve account must be fully funded by the time OHFA compliance staff complete their initial visit.
+This reserve amount must be reflected in the operating budget.

-For Rental activities only, if the proposed development is less than 100% HOME assisted units, then the Applicant must show the calculation of the number of HOME-assisted units at Low HOME and High HOME Rents.
+If the proposed development is less than 100% HOME assisted units, then the Applicant must show the calculation of the number of HOME-assisted units at Low HOME and High HOME Rents.
 Applicants are referred to CPD Notice 16-15.
 The Applicant must demonstrate that the proposed Development has at least the minimum required number of total HOME units, and that the proposed Development has at least the minimum required number of Low HOME units.

-Profit and loss statement, for Homebuyer Developments only.
+For Homebuyer Developments only:

-For CHDO Pre-Development Loans, the above listed documentation is not required.
-The following are the only requirements:

-The maximum loan amount is $20,000.
-Loan terms will not exceed eighteen (18) months and interest rates are one percent (1%) simple interest per annum.
-Specific assistance loans will become due and payable on the first day of the nineteenth (19th) month.

-The Application must provide a detailed line item budget that indicates the eligible activities for which HOME loan funds will be expended.

-Applications to administer Down-Payment Assistance programs need only provide the following for this section:

-Items A and B as set forth above; and

-A budget showing costs of administration and how they will be paid

-If any of those costs are paid with HOME funds, they must be HOME-eligible costs.

-Production and implementation schedule, of no more than eighteen (18) months from the date of award, which clearly identifies all major phases of the activity, including close-out.
-This schedule should be thorough and detailed.
-If the Applicant is awarded funds for the Application, this schedule will be incorporated into the Special Conditions of the contract between OHFA and the Grantee.
-This schedule will be used for monitoring the progress of all phases of the activity prior to completion.
-Funded Applicants will be required to provide progress reports at least quarterly.
-OHFA will utilize these progress reports in order to determine if the Development is proceeding on schedule.
+Profit and loss statement based upon the anticipated sale of the proposed homebuyer units.

 12. Organizational Structure, Capacity and Experience